Human data - a new material in the design process

 After the wealth of data and its influence on the life of the people is growing, is a positioning and confrontation of designers with the theme inevitable.
 Designer is at the forefront of new technological developments that can have a great impact on society.
 They are active in all areas.
 From consulting to implementation of data projects.
 Designers decide on Use data, shape it into concepts and visualize it into User interfaces.
 Designers make the abstract tangible and manageable for people.

-The aim of the work was to explore the relationship between personal data as material for designers to handle in a part of the user-centered design processes.
+The aim of the work is to explore the relationship between human data as material for designers to handle in a part of the user-centered design processes.

 By combining qualitative and qualitative methods, designers and their teams were asked about their current experiences with Personal Data.
 Based on the results, various artifacts were developed and a workshop format iteratively tested and developed with designers.
 The results of the research suited in the »Design Human Data Kit«.
 The kit will introduce Interaction (ux) designers to use of personal data.
 Based on the DIKW pyramid (Data, Information, Knowledge, Wisdom) the individual parts build on each other and should lead to wisdom in the last step to develop an attitude and decide.